microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 npm install -g yo generator-code
 ```

-The generator will scaffold a TypeScript or JavaScript extension ready for development.

 Run the generator and fill out a few fields for a new TypeScript extension:

 ```bash